Silent spread of virus keeps scientists grasping for clues | WTOP

 Rebecca Frasure, who contracted the virus while aboard the Diamond Princess cruise, sat in bed in Japan in late February, frustrated to be kept hospitalized even though she didn’t have any symptoms.

-“I’m perfectly healthy except having this virus in my body,” Frasure said while waiting for her release.
+“I’m perfectly healthy except having this virus in my body,” Frasure said.

 Without widespread and frequent testing, it’s impossible to know how many people without symptoms might carry it.
-The Diamond Princess, which idled in the Port of Yokohama, Japan, while the virus exploded onboard, enticed researchers.
+The Diamond Princess, which idled in the Port of Yokohama while the virus exploded onboard, enticed researchers.

-After an ill passenger tested positive, only those with symptoms initially got tests.

-Houben and his London research team set out to build a mathematical model to estimate how many infected people without symptoms were being missed.
-After four weeks, their model indicated a startling three-quarters of infected people on the Princess were asymptomatic.
+A mathematical model built by the London School of Hygiene and Tropical Medicine aimed at estimating how many infected people without symptoms were being missed indicated that a startling three-quarters of infected people on the Princess were asymptomatic.

-Could that really be right?
-At first, the researchers worried they might have done something wrong.
-They continued fine-tuning the model, directing a post-graduate student to locate any error.

-“Check for this, check for that,” Houben said.
-“That wasn’t it.
-That wasn’t it.
-That wasn’t it.”

-In Washington state, similar clues emerged for Duchin as a team of investigators probed the Life Care outbreak and found health care workers were spreading the virus to other elder care facilities.
-They believed at least some of them were working while infected but before feeling symptoms.
+In Washington state, similar clues emerged for Dr. Jeff Duchin as a team of investigators examined the Life Care nursing home — the site of the first major U.S. cluster of cases — and found health care workers were spreading the virus to other elder care facilities.
+They believed at least some were working while infected but before feeling symptoms.

-Then in March, at another nursing home, more than half the residents who tested positive didn’t have symptoms, though most would go on to develop them.
+In March, more than half the residents at another nursing home who tested positive didn’t have symptoms.

+All that underscored the need to shift gears and acknowledge the virus couldn’t be totally stopped.

 “This disease is going to be extremely hard to control,” Duchin recalled thinking.